-- I used to display Google AdSense ads on the aggregator.
-For some reason that has stopped working.
-Presumably I will eventually get around to fixing it, at which point additional information may be collected about you by Google AdSense..
+- As noted above, I display Google AdSense ads on the aggregator, so additional information may be collected about you by Google AdSense.
 The ads displayed by Google AdSense have links in them which you can click on to find out more information about this.

 If all you do with the aggregator is create a bookmarkable link to the comics you want to read and then bookmark and visit it periodically, the one bullet point above is literally all the information I have about you.
 However, if you create and use an account on the aggregator, more data is collected:

 - I store a one-way hash of your username so that I can find your account when you log in or request a password reset.
 It’s impossible for me or anyone else to derive your username from the stored hash.